asvirdi/ML-workshop-ali/labs/lab 2.md

 | 0 | 0 | 0 | 0 | 1 |

-27.Write a function to one hot encode our dataframe.
-You should call it oneHotEncoding and it should accept a data frame to oneHotEncode.
+26.Write a function to one hot encode our dataframe.
+You should call it oneHotEncoding and it should accept a data frame to one hot encode.
 Pandas provides a helper function to do this.

 ```python